Go to main content

 Bianco Oro - Credit: Lunigiana World

-Finally, not everyone knows that in the streets and squares of Pontremoli you can taste cocktails that are unique in the world!
+Lastly, not everyone knows that in the streets and squares of Pontremoli you can enjoy unique cocktails, found nowhere else in the world!

-In Piazza Duomo, in the shadow of the bell tower that once separated the Guelph part of the city from the Ghibelline part, you will find the Bianco Oro: a drink with an unknown but patented recipe, served in a large glass of sparkling wine, the surface of which is enriched with a floating lemon peel.
+In Piazza Duomo, in the shadow of the bell tower that once separated the Guelph part of the city from the Ghibelline part, you will find Bianco Oro: a drink with an unknown but patented recipe, served in a large glass of sparkling wine, enriched with a piece of lemon zest floating on the surface.

-In other cafès in the center you can instead taste the Rabarbaro, a digestive liqueur formulated almost a century ago by Dr. Zampetti, and the alcoholic aperitif Stordente, born in the early seventies and since then a great classic for the people of Pontremoli!
+In other cafés in the city center you can taste Rabarbaro, a digestive liqueur formulated almost a century ago by Dr. Zampetti, and Stordente, an alcoholic aperitif created in the early seventies and a great classic for the people of Pontremoli ever since!

 What’s nearby?